WaylonWalker/waylonwalkerv2/src/pages/blog/four-github-actions-website.md

 ## [urlstechie/urlchecker-action](https://github.com/urlstechie/urlchecker-action)

-[urlstechie/urlchecker-action](https://github.com/urlstechie/urlchecker-action) is an action to collect and check urls in a project and report on broken links.
+[urlstechie/urlchecker-action](https://github.com/urlstechie/urlchecker-action) is an action to collect and check URLs in a project and report on broken links.
 This is another one to give yourself some confidence that you are not linking out to a broken site, and can give you a heads up before you have frustrated users.

 ``` yaml
 name: Check URLs